 Fall Home Maintenance Tips

-- Have your furnace cleaned and inspected annually by a qualified technician.
+- Have your heating system cleaned and inspected annually by a qualified technician.

-- Insulate water pipes in areas exposed to cold temperatures, and turn up the thermostat during extra cold periods.
+- Insulate water pipes in areas exposed to freezing temperatures.

-- Check for damage to your roof, and clean gutters and downspouts to keep debris from accumulating.
-This is especially important during the fall season to keep leaves from building up in gutters.
+- Clean gutters and downspouts to keep debris from accumulating.
+This is especially important during the fall season when leaves may collect in gutters.

 - Check and repair caulking around doors and windows that show signs of deterioration.

-- Have your chimney cleaned and maintained annually by a professional.
+- Have your chimney cleaned and maintained by a professional.

-- Check your electrical outlets for potential fire hazards such as frayed wires or loose-fitting plugs.
-Be sure not to overload electrical outlets, fuse boxes, extension cords or any other power service.
+- Check electrical outlets for loose-fitting plugs or receptacles.
+Be sure not to overload electrical outlets.

-- Keep a multi-purpose fire extinguisher accessible, filled and ready for operation.
+- Keep a multi-purpose fire extinguisher accessible.
+Confirm that it is fully charged and ready for operation.

 - Inspect your smoke detectors.
-Make sure there is one on each floor of your home.
+Make sure you have a smoke detector in each bedroom or sleeping area and also, a smoke detector in the hallway outside each sleeping area.
+You should also make sure you have at least one smoke detector on each floor of your home, including your basement.
 Test them monthly, and change the battery annually or as needed.